-CIPFA recommends the inclusion of a specific statement on whether the authority's financial management arrangements conform with the governance requirements of the CIPFA 'Statement on The Role of the Chief Financial Officer in Local Government (2010') and, where they do not, explain why and how they deliver the same impact.
-The wording will be reported to audit committee on 22 June 2010 and will be included in the signed annual governance statement.
+CIPFA recommends the inclusion of a specific statement on whether the authority's financial management arrangements conform with the governance requirements of the CIPFA 'Statement on The Role of the Chief Financial Officer in Local Government (2010)' and, where they do not, explain why and how they deliver the same impact.
+A review of the role of Chief Financial Officer (CFO) has been undertaken; this has identified gaps with the CIPFA statement, the main one being that the head of finance, as CFO, is not a member of the corporate management team.